Monday, November 3, 2025

 We left Badger snoozing happily and headed out into the fog for Cowboy’s appointment.

-I have faith that if someone should break in, Lady would protect Badger.
+I have faith that if anyone ever tried to break in, Lady would protect her.

-Look, I may have read a few too many true crime novels and watched a few too many true-crime documentaries.
+Look, I’ve probably read a few too many true crime novels and watched a few too many true‑crime documentaries.

-I don’t particularly like leaving Badger alone, even though she is an adult now.
+I still don’t like leaving Badger alone, even though she’s an adult now.

 Traffic was a little heavy, but the fog was only patchy, and the office turned out to be easy to find.